thenithinbalaji/BookMyShowPC/README.md

 ## What is this?

-Movie Ticket Reservation App made with [Tkinter](https://en.wikipedia.org/wiki/Tkinter) and
+Movie Ticket Reservation App made with Oracle SQL, [Tkinter](https://en.wikipedia.org/wiki/Tkinter) and

 <p align="center">
   <a href="https://github.com/thenithinbalaji/BookMyShowPC">